 2) Original surety bond fully executed in the amount of at least $50,000 drawn in favor of the Colorado Attorney General (use Surety Bond Form); and

-3) Non-refundable filing fee in the amount of $150, payable to the Colorado Department of Law. (from https://coag.gov/licensing/repossessors/)”
+3) Non-refundable filing fee in the amount of $150, payable to the Colorado Department of Law.”

-The Repo Man has a difficult task and must take appropriate and careful steps to do his job legally.
-There are wrongful repossessions committed in Colorado, and you can do something about it, turning the tables on them!
+The repo man has a difficult task and must take the appropriate and careful steps to do his job legally.
+Wrongful repossessions happen every day in Colorado, but you can do something about it, turning the tables on them!